 Chaparral Antique Cars

-As one of the park’s oldest and longest-operating rides, the Chaparral Antique Cars has entertained generations of visitors to Six Flags over Texas.
+As one of the park’s oldest and longest-operated rides, the Chaparral Antique Cars entertained literal generations of visitors to Six Flags over Texas.
 Added in 1962 for the park’s second operating season, the Chaparral Antique Cars feature gasoline-operated cars driven by guests.
 Drivers have full control over the acceleration and steering along with a guide rail that prevents guests from taking the cars off course.
 The ride’s 1962 opening makes it the second oldest continuously-operated ride in the park, surpassed only by the Six Flags Railroad.

 Ride Changes